estadamx/openhr-template/README.md

-# 🧵 openHR Rails Template
+# 🧵 Rails 8 and Bootstrap 5 Template

 This Rails application template sets up Bootstrap 5.3, dartsass, and honour-tier scaffolding for ethical, resilient apps.
 It’s designed to reflect openHR’s onboarding values: clarity, dignity, and legacy-aware defaults.
+This ensures that Bootstrap's stylesheets and JavaScript works from the start.

 ## ✨ Features